 So, even if you think of yourself as a holistic learner, rather than a technically inclined one, know your grammar vocabulary (like the difference between a dangling modifier and a misplaced modifier), and endeavor to visualize sentences as machines whose components can usually be arranged in more than way but are often discovered, in one’s writing or reading experiences, broken and awaiting repair (or doomed, on the printed page, to a perpetual state of disarray).
 Rely on your Zen approach to crafting or reshaping prose if it works for you, but know your tools as well.

-20 Responses to “A Case for Technical Grammar Skills”
+20 thoughts on “A Case for Technical Grammar Skills”